 A current, active R.N. license is not required.
 However, in order to be eligible, applicants must have a nursing degree with a Ph.D. or a Ph.D. from a nursing science program.

 Applicants are eligible if they already have or end up receiving a career development K award.

-The national program office can collaborate with you and your dean, chief nurse executive or chief nursing officer to clarify what is possible and effective.
+The national program office can collaborate with applicants and their dean, chief nurse executive or chief nursing officer to clarify what is possible and effective.
 If an applicant already has a K award, please describe in both the project overview and the budget justification how this fellowship complements and fits in with the current award.

 Time expectations for the online curriculum and mentorship are approximately 60 hours a year.

 The online curriculum and mentorship expectations are approximately 60 hours throughout the year.
 Within that estimate, at least two hours a month are dedicated to program and mentor meetings.
 In addition, all candidates are required to attend the annual onsite convocation.
 The remaining effort is dedicated to the project.

 A 30% effort is required for both the project and professional development; that effort can even be increased.